tc39/proposal-temporal/docs/strings.md

   Other than the few use cases detailed in the [`Temporal.PlainDateTime` documentation](plaindatetime.html), most of the time it's better to use a different type.
 - `Temporal.Duration` represents a period of time.
   Its data model is a number of years, months, days, hours, minutes, seconds, milliseconds, microseconds, and nanoseconds.
-- `Temporal.TimeZone` represents a time zone in the [IANA time zone database](https://www.iana.org/time-zones), or (rarely) a numeric offset time zone.
-  Its data model is the identifier of the time zone, like `"Asia/Tokyo"` or `"+06:00"`.
-- `Temporal.Calendar` represents a calendar like Hebrew, Chinese, or the default ISO 8601 calendar.
-  Its data model is the ID of the calendar, e.g. `"iso8601"` or `"hebrew"`.

 #### Is there one function I can call to parse any string into the appropriate `Temporal` type?